National Police of Colombia: 2007 wiretapping scandal

+Recent developments in Colombia have highlighted ongoing challenges, including reports of unlawful killings, torture, and arbitrary detention by security forces and armed groups.
+The country has experienced serious abuses related to its ongoing conflict, criminalization of libel, government corruption, and violence against marginalized groups such as Afro-Colombians and Indigenous persons, LGBTQ+ individuals, and trade unionists.
+Despite efforts by the government to investigate, prosecute, and punish those responsible for human rights abuses, many cases encounter prolonged delays.
+These cases often originate from the armed conflict dating back to the 1960s.
+The government also works to combat official corruption.
+Recent reforms have focused on improving transparency and accountability, with measures such as mandatory body cameras for officers and increased community oversight.

 Ranks

 Officers

 The Officer Corps of the Colombian National Police forms the commanding level of the institution, starting with the rank of sub-lieutenant, and ascending through lieutenant, captain, major, lieutenant colonel, colonel, brigadier general, major general, lieutenant general to the final and top grade of general.
 This branch is in charge of the administrative area of the institution and its public relations.

-Rank Badges
+Rank badges

 Executives

 The executive branch is formed by chief officers of the Colombian National Police, who are commissioned to political appointee duties, and may or may not actually be professional police officers.
 In these circumstances, there is often a professional chief of police in charge of day-to-day operations.

 Rank Badges

 Enlisted

 This branch of the Colombian National Police is in charge of executing operations and functions under the command of the officers.